nassimessaidi/Button-Style-Css/README.md

 To choose any icon you want go the [Font Awesome](https://fontawesome.com/icons?d=gallery)

+You can customize it the way you want

 **PS:** Before that, you need to put the script given by [Font Awesome](https://fontawesome.com/start) between <head> </head>, or you can use the one integrated in this code:

 ```html
 <script src="https://kit.fontawesome.com/ee154ba588.js" crossorigin="anonymous"></script>